-- Game design element: The game design model allows you to create a dynamic structure of concepts in order to have documents and tasks under the same organization, so setting a game design element to a task you are giving context about the topic, feature or concept this task relates to from a functional point of view.
-This field is optional and, although is recommended to have your tasks under the game design model, you can have tasks without one for things like reminders, non-development related tasks, etc.
+- Game design element: One of the features of the game design model is the ability to create a dynamic structure of concepts, which allows for better organization of documents and tasks.
+By assigning a game design element to a task, you are providing context about the topic, feature or concept that the task relates to from a functional point of view.
+While it is recommended to have tasks under the game design model, it is not mandatory, and you can have tasks without one for things like reminders or non-development-related tasks.

 - Board: As we mentioned during the lifecycle explanation, a task can belong to a board or not (which means it’s in the backlog then).
 A board is nothing but a way to classify tasks by some criteria, which normally is a sprint or iteration of your development cycle.
 Boards can have start and due dates, but they are optional, so you can use them as regular kanban boards without a deadline on them.

 - Tag: You can assign custom tags to your tasks to give them extra meaning or a special condition.
 For example, you can add a tag that says Impediment in red color so you can see that something is going on on a task just by taking a brief look at the card.
 You can also use them as sub-stages: you could add the tag Code review to a programming task in the Testing stage for a better understanding of what is being done.

 Creating a task